 It is always important to consider copyright when using video-based material to support teaching and learning.

-Lecturers making their own video (of a lecture to make it available on Moodle, for example) might assume that they automatically hold copyright of such material, but there can be pitfalls.
-Care should be taken not to include material which originates in other sources: diagrams from books, for example, or accompanying music.
-In order to legally include this type of material, permission to do so must be granted by the relevant copyright holders.
+Lecturers making their own video (of a lecture to make it available on Moodle, for example) must be aware of the copyright status of anything they include from other sources.
+Care should be taken with material which originates from other sources: large amounts of from books, for example, or accompanying music.
+In order to legally include this type of material, permission to do so may be needed from the relevant copyright holders (or you may be able to use material licenced for educational use.

 'Film camera' by Victor Villamarin (CC BY-NC-SA 2.0) Accessed from Flickr 09/07/2015